Uberspace/manual/source/lang-ruby.rst

 Release types
 -------------

-We provide different releases and apply security updates on a regular basis.
-Currently, these Ruby versions are available: 2.5, 2.6, 2.7 and 3.0
+We provide different releases and apply security updates on a regular basis (see below for a list of curently supported versions).

 Standard version
 ----------------